-In addition to the previous list of air conditioning questions, we’ve compiled a second part to common questions customers may have.
+In addition to the previous list of air conditioning questions, we’ve compiled a second part to common ac questions customers may have.

 When should I replace my air conditioner?

-There are some factors that determine whether or not you need to replace your air conditioning unit.
+There are some factors that determine whether or not you need to replace your HVAC unit.
 Consider the age of the air conditioner.
 The normal life expectancy of an air conditioning unit is between 10 to 20 years, depending on how well the unit is cared for.
 It can also become less energy efficient due to the wear and tear as well as age.
 Another sign to look out for is leaking refrigerant.
 There are multiple issues that come along with refrigerant leakage like the compressor failing to respond.
 The last factor to take note of is the costs of repair.
 If your repair costs are more than around $3500, then you should look into a replacement.

 Air is not coming out of the registers